craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 The legions of soldiers who fight here do so under their own banners, but, while at the Beachhead, follow the orders of their Theater Commander, the Duke [[Morik]] - a trusted vassal of [[Istratige]], and a fine soldier in it's own right.

 #### Ruined Titan
+The Ruined Titan was once a massive war-machine used in the [[Blood Wars of Fiends]].

 #### High Crags

 ### Flora